cadecairos/did/README.md

 `did [team name] "yay shorthand!"`

 If you're not sure what the team name is, run `did teams` to list your teams

+### Open iDoneThis in your default browser

+`did open [optional team name]`

+As stated above, if you don't know what your teams are, run `did teams`.
+Leaving out a team name will bring you to your iDoneThis homepage.